Namespaces

 (since C++11)

-Some standard library components accept character container types, they are also types used to represent individual characters.
+Some standard library components accept character container types.
+They, too, are types used to represent individual characters.
 Such types are used for one of the template arguments of std::char_traits and the class templates which use std::char_traits.

 [edit] Library components